xhyan-zjut/AAE6102-Assignment-2-YAN-Xinhao/README.md

 ## Task 1 – Differential GNSS Positioning

-A short essay (500–1000 words) comparing the pros and cons of the following GNSS techniques for smartphone navigation:
-Differential GNSS (DGNSS),
-Real-Time Kinematic (RTK),
-Precise Point Positioning (PPP),
-PPP-RTK.

-### 1. Differential GNSS (DGNSS)

 ```matlab
 Model: ChatGPT o4-mini
 ```

+### 1. Differential GNSS (DGNSS)

-DGNSS is a method that applies real-time code‐phase corrections from a near base station to a receiver to reduce the GNSS errors.
+Differential GNSS (DGNSS) is a satellite navigation enhancement technique that employs real-time correction data from a nearby reference or base station.
+The base station, which is located at a precisely surveyed position, continuously calculates the discrepancies between its known coordinates and the GNSS-determined coordinates.
+It then broadcasts these corrections to nearby GNSS receivers, allowing them to reduce common errors such as satellite orbit errors, ionospheric delays, and timing inaccuracies.
+By applying these corrections to the code-phase measurements, DGNSS can significantly improve the positioning accuracy compared to standalone GNSS.

 #### Pros:

-It improves the traditional direct GNSS positioning accuracy to around 0.5–1 m.

-It is relatively simple to be implemented.
+Improved Accuracy:
+DGNSS increases the positioning accuracy of conventional GNSS systems to approximately 0.5 to 1 meter.
+This improvement is particularly beneficial for applications that require a moderately precise location.

+Ease of Implementation:
+The concept behind DGNSS is relatively straightforward.
+Many commercial GNSS receivers come with the capability of receiving differential corrections, making the technology accessible and easy to deploy.

+Low Latency:
-It has relatively low latency.
+Because the correction data is transmitted in real time, DGNSS has a low latency.
+This characteristic is essential for dynamic applications, such as vehicle navigation, where timely updates are crucial.

 #### Cons:

-Although it increases the accuracy than basic GNSS, it cannnot provide high accuracy.

-Its quality degrades with the increase of the distance.

-It cannot solve the multipath.
+Limited Absolute Accuracy:
+While DGNSS significantly improves upon the basic GNSS solution, it may not offer the very high accuracy (i.e., centimeter-level) needed for some precision applications, such as high-precision surveying or autonomous vehicles.

+Distance Sensitivity:
+The performance of DGNSS degrades as the distance between the base station and the user-instrument increases.
+Long baselines can introduce additional errors because the atmospheric and ionospheric conditions may differ over larger distances.

+Multipath Limitations:
+DGNSS does little to mitigate the effects of multipath interference, where signals reflect off surfaces before reaching the receiver, potentially causing additional positioning errors in challenging environments.

 ### 2. Real-Time Kinematic (RTK)

-RTK is a technique that uses carrier-phase differential corrections and integer resolution from one or more base stations to deliver the centimeter-level position in real time.
+Real-Time Kinematic (RTK) is an advanced GNSS positioning technique that employs carrier-phase measurements along with differential corrections to achieve real-time centimeter-level accuracy.
+In RTK, a base station transmits corrections for the carrier-phase ambiguities along with other positional error information to a rover receiver.
+The system resolves the integer ambiguities inherent in the carrier-phase measurements, enabling the precise determination of the rover position in real time.

 #### Pros:

-It can achieve centimeter-level accuracy.

-It can provide immediate corrections
+Centimeter-Level Accuracy:
+By leveraging the precision of carrier-phase measurements and resolving the integer ambiguity problem, RTK can achieve accuracies on the order of centimeters, making it suitable for applications such as land surveying and precision agriculture.

+Immediate Corrections:
+RTK provides immediate, real-time corrections.
+This rapid update rate is vital for dynamic applications, including autonomous navigation and real-time machine control.

 #### Cons:

-It can only work effectively in a limited range.

-It requires continuous, low‐latency communication.

-It is also susceptible to multipath.
+Limited Operational Range:
+RTK’s effectiveness is confined to a relatively short distance from the base station.
+The corrections become less reliable as the baseline increases due to spatial decorrelation of the atmospheric effects.

+High Demands for Communication:
+Successful RTK operation requires a continuous, low-latency communication channel between the base station and the rover.
+Any interruption or delay in the communication link can adversely affect the positioning accuracy.

+Susceptibility to Multipath:
+Similar to other GNSS enhancement techniques, RTK can be negatively affected by multipath interference, especially in urban or obstructed environments where signal reflections are prevalent.

 ### 3. Precise Point Positioning (PPP)

+Precise Point Positioning (PPP) is an advanced GNSS method that enables accurate positioning using a single receiver without the need for a nearby reference station.
-PPP is a single‐receiver approach that combines dual‐frequency carrier-phase measurements with precise satellite orbit and clock products to compute the position with decimeter-to-centimeter accuracy after a convergence period.
+PPP combines dual-frequency carrier-phase measurements with precise satellite orbit and clock information (often provided by global correction services) to compute the user’s position with high precision.
+It typically takes a convergence period before reaching its highest accuracy, which can range from decimeters to centimeters.

 #### Pros:

-It can achieve global coverage without considering the coverage.

-It does not require the local base stations.
+Global Coverage:
+PPP offers the advantage of global coverage because it relies on precise satellite information rather than using a proximal base station.
+This makes it particularly useful for remote or maritime applications.

+No Need for Local Infrastructure:
+Since PPP does not depend on local base stations, it reduces deployment costs and complexity, making it attractive for many scientific and civilian applications.

+High Accuracy:
-It can achieve decimeter-level and even centimeter-level accuracy.
+After the convergence period, PPP can achieve decimeter-level and even centimeter-level accuracies, which are essential for high-precision applications such as geodetic measurements and precise navigation.

 #### Cons:

-It requires a long convergence time to reach the full accuracy.

-Its accuracy is lower than RTK especially for kinemeitc situation.
+Long Convergence Time:
+One of the major drawbacks of PPP is the convergence period.
+Achieving full accuracy can take anywhere from several minutes to over half an hour, depending on the quality of the GNSS signals and environmental conditions.

+Reduced Performance in Dynamic Situations:
+Because PPP relies on a convergence process that assumes relatively stable motion, its accuracy may degrade in high-dynamic scenarios, such as rapid vehicle maneuvers or kinetic tracking applications.

+Accuracy Lower than RTK in Certain Conditions:
+Particularly in applications involving rapid movements or short-term tracking, PPP may offer lower accuracy compared to RTK, which is specifically designed for real-time precision.

 ### 4. PPP-RTK

+PPP-RTK is a hybrid GNSS positioning service that integrates the strengths of Precise Point Positioning (PPP) and Real-Time Kinematic (RTK).
+This approach uses a blend of global satellite corrections with local integer ambiguity resolution techniques to achieve rapid convergence and centimeter-level accuracy.
-PPP-RTK is a hybrid service that broadcasts real-time regional or global satellite and atmospheric correction, combining blending PPP and RTK, to achieve rapid convergence to centimeter-level positioning without local base stations.
+PPP-RTK systems broadcast real-time regional or global corrections that enable users to benefit from both methods simultaneously without requiring a dense network of local base stations.

 #### Pros:

-It can achieve fast convergence while maintain centimeter‐level accuracy.
+Rapid Convergence:
+PPP-RTK is designed to offer fast convergence times, significantly reducing the waiting period associated with traditional PPP, and quickly achieving centimeter-level accuracy.

+Wide Area Coverage:
-It can provide survice across a wide area without the need for dense local base stations.
+Unlike traditional RTK, PPP-RTK can operate over a wide area without relying on a dense network of local base stations, making it an attractive option for large-scale or remote applications.

+High Accuracy with Robust Corrections:
+By combining the precise global corrections of PPP with the integer ambiguity resolution methods of RTK, PPP-RTK delivers robust and highly accurate positioning data.

 #### Cons:

-The algorithm is very complex.
+Algorithm Complexity:
+The hybrid nature of PPP-RTK means that its underlying algorithms are considerably more complex.
+This complexity requires sophisticated processing power and advanced user equipment.

+Multiple Correction Streams:
-It requires the continuous broadcast of both the local and global correction streams.
+PPP-RTK systems depend on the continuous broadcast of both local (or regional) and global correction streams.

-Receiver firmware must implement advanced PPP-RTK algorithms.
+Any disruption in these streams can negatively affect positioning performance.

+Firmware Demands:
+To take full advantage of PPP-RTK, receivers need to incorporate advanced PPP-RTK algorithms in their firmware.
+This may result in higher costs or the need for specialized receiver technology.

 <br>

-Finally, we give a table to summarize the differences of these methods.
+#### Finally, we give a table to summarize the differences of these methods.

 | Method | Differential GNSS (DGNSS) | Real-Time Kinematic (RTK) | Precise Point Positioning (PPP) | PPP-RTK |
 | :--- | :--- | :--- | :--- | :--- |